-Federal law requires the Plan to honor judgments, decrees, or court-approved property settlement agreements ("Order") under a "qualified" state domestic relations law.
+Federal law requires the Plan to "qualify" certain judgments, decrees, or court-approved property settlement agreements issued pursuant to a state domestic relations law ("Order").
 To be qualified, the Order must require payment of all or part of your Plan benefit to your former spouse or your child(ren) and must comply with certain legal requirements.